NULLhere/NFSwalker/README.md

 Assuming:

 - anonymous access is disabled,
-- security is set to SYS,
+- security is set to SYS rather than KRB5,
 - specific UID and GID mappings are configured,

 then—thanks to the brute-force module (explained later) and some patience—it is still possible to get access to the target